 Organizational Development Director directs the design, planning, and implementation of corporate organizational development programs, policies, and procedures.
 Approves change management initiatives and suggests enhancements to existing programs.
-Being an Organizational Development Director oversees the goal of establishing the human capital of the organization as a critical component in accomplishing business goals.
-Proposes changes to organizational structure to leverage talent and provide development opportunities to key leaders in the organization.
-Additionally, Organizational Development Director requires a bachelor's degree.
+Being an Organizational Development Director oversees the development of programs to build human capital and a strong employee development culture.
+Reviews key performance metrics to enable accurate and valid measurement of workforce performance and to identify areas for improvement.
+Additionally, Organizational Development Director proposes changes to organizational structure to leverage talent and provide development opportunities to key leaders in the organization.
+Develops systematic collection and evaluation of performance metrics.
+Requires a bachelor's degree.
 Typically reports to top management.
 The Organizational Development Director manages a departmental sub-function within a broader departmental function.
 Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+To be an Organizational Development Director typically requires 5+ years of managerial experience.
 Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
-To be an Organizational Development Director typically requires 5+ years of managerial experience.